abdulahshoaib/os/content/File Operations.md

 ## File Reading Functions
 ### fopen()
-Opens a file and returns a file pointer to it.
+Opens a file and returns a file pointer to it
 ```c
 FILE *fopen(const char *filename, const char *mode);
 ```